About

 The vision of VIEW is to be recognised as the leading UK authority in providing the necessary services to help QTVIs and other professionals support children and young people with vision impairment.

-The VIEW Committee is comprised of professionals with particular expertise within the field of visual impairment and education provision.
+VIEW is comprised of professionals with particular expertise within the field of vision impairment and education provision.
 These individuals provide leadership in moving VIEW forward to constantly improve benefits and services to the professionals who work and support the education and welfare of children with a vision impairment.

 VIEW works to safeguard standards of provision, and raise the profile of the field.
 Representation is made to the Government on issues regarding the education of children with a vision impairment.
 The association also provides funds for research and acts as a partner for relevant teacher training courses.